seedstack/website/content/docs/business/manual/factories.md

 ```

 {{% callout warning %}}
-Note that identity generation does not walk the object graph to generate identities for eventual sub-entities.
+Note that identity generation does not walk the object graph to generate identities for potential sub-entities.
 You must
 trigger identity generation (automatically or manually) separately on each entity.
 {{% /callout %}}